-In all our work above, we focused our effort on helping you develop techniques to move from stage 1 into stage 2 by building your understanding.
+In all our work above, we focus our effort on helping you develop techniques to move from stage 1 into stage 2 by building your understanding.
 This last method keeps your eyes on moving into stage 3 of your learning.
 Specifically, after you move into stage 2 of conscious expertise, the next stage of learning is to write that expertise into your unconscious memory.
-To do so, we will focus on repetition.
+To do so, we leverage strategic repetition.
 The idea is to strengthen your neural network by wrapping the interconnections between your brain cells with myelin sheaths.

 For sports players who have access to a coach and advanced team mates, this technique is taken care of without much thinking on behalf of the player.
 If that player wants to recreate their knowledge, they simply ask a more advanced technician to repeat the task and to give individualized feedback on their performance and progress.
 However, college students are not so lucky.
 Once you’ve encoded a piece of knowledge in your brain, one crucial step is to make it easy for your future self to access that knowledge again.
 This is where the process of taking notes can be so critical.
 When you take notes to capture the depth of your understanding, you literally create a written log of the neural network you’ve constructed to build your knowledge.
 If you’re doing your note taking well, you can capture questions for asynchronous discussion and also create a custom map of your knowledge designed for your current and future consumption.
 This process can accelerate your ability to strengthening the connections between brain cells by making it easier to remember and repeat your target knowledge in the future.